 Encouraged by the response to the ride, an inaugural Bridge2Bridge (B2B) charity ride was promoted for 2011.
 Building on the Shaynae’s Ride theme, the B2B ride assembled five riders, this time taking a slightly different route - starting at Brisbane’s Story Bridge and then proceeding to Warwick, Stanthorpe and then on to Tenterfield via Wallangarra.
 The route was basically similar from Tenterfield on - culminating at Dawes Point under the Sydney Harbour Bridge.

-To qualify, participants were each asked to contribute about $1,000 to running costs (vehicle hire, meals, accommodation, jerseys, spares, etc) and to each raise a base of $1,500 in donations for the 'Cure Brain Cancer Foundation'.
+To qualify, participants were each asked to contribute about $1,000 to running costs (vehicle hire, meals, accommodation, jerseys, spares, etc) and to each raise a base of $1,500 in donations Brain Cancer based charities.

 Besides raising funds, the ride again took advantage of the various opportunities to get the brain cancer message across through local media and interaction with community groups.